sodafoundation/architecture-analysis/specs/dashboard/delfin_user_interface.md

 ## Goals
 * List the requirements for the Delfin User Interface
-* Design for the Storage Summary Dashboard
+* Design the Storage Summary Dashboard
+	* Array Details
-* Design for the Capacity Dashboard
+* Design  the Capacity Dashboard
-* Design for the Performance Summary Dashboard
+* Design  the Performance Summary Dashboard
-* Design for the Alerts notification and Dashboard
+* Design  the Alerts notification and Dashboard

 ## Motivation and background